| | | |

 Qi Gong Principles - Neutral Alignment

 At the centre of your Qigong practice, is the standing Qigong stance, where you develop and maintain a well aligned physical structure.
 Your posture and structure then travels through a larger range of motion when performing a movement, returning again to an aligned standing posture.
 Settling back into your alignment between movements as a way to reset your structure.
-The follow principles of alignment explore the neutral Qigong posture.
+The following principles of alignment explore the neutral Qigong posture, known as Taiji stance / posture.

 Knee Alignment